isc-projects/kea/doc/sphinx/arm/install.rst

 -----------

 Kea versions 1.9.9 and earlier required Sysrepo 0.7.x to run, when optional support for NETCONF was enabled.
-Kea versions 1.9.10 and later now require Sysrepo 1.4.x and related libyang 1.x library to run.
+Kea versions 1.9.10 and later now require Sysrepo 1.4.x and the related libyang 1.x library to run.
 The earlier Sysrepo versions are no longer supported.
-The latest Sysrepo 2.x version does not provide C++ bindings yet, and as such, is not usable for Kea yet.
+The latest Sysrepo 2.x version does not provide C++ bindings, and as such, is not usable for Kea.